 Last night while in bed, I got a text from a friend wanting yesterdays painting, so I sold that one.
 Yay!
 It will have great new home.

-Today’s painting of the Mexican Petunias are available.
+Today’s painting of the Mexican Petunias are available here for purchase.

 Thanks for stopping by.
 Below is the same information I post on each painting post during this challenge to explain it to new visitors.